microsoftgraph/aspnetcore-webhooks-sample/README.md

 - The [client grant flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow) to obtain an access token.

->See the list of [permissions](https://docs.microsoft.com/graph/api/subscription-post-subscriptions?view=graph-rest-1.0) permitted for each supported resource in Microsoft Graph.
+>See the list of [permissions and authentication types](https://docs.microsoft.com/graph/api/subscription-post-subscriptions?view=graph-rest-1.0) permitted for each supported resource in Microsoft Graph.

-The sample app redirects to the Azure AD *adminconsent* endpoint so a tenant administrator can grant delegated permissions directly to the app.
-After the admin consents, users in the tenant can create a subscription and watch for notifications.

 The following are common tasks that an application performs with webhooks subscriptions:

-- Get consent to subscribe to users' resources and then get an access token.
+- Get consent to subscribe to resources and then get an access token.
 - Use the access token to [create a subscription](https://docs.microsoft.com/graph/api/subscription-post-subscriptions) to a resource.
 - Send back a validation token to confirm the notification URL.
 - Listen for notifications from Microsoft Graph and respond with a 202 status code.